 - a.
 Two Counseling Psychology Faculty members, one of whom chairs or co-chairs the committee. - b.
 One Counseling Psychology faculty member OR one departmental (Psych. and Quantitative Foundations) faculty member - c.
-One faculty member from outside the department. - d.
+At least one tenure track faculty member from outside the counseling psychology program. - d.
 One other faculty member. - 3.
-All necessary forms are available in the Office of Student Services, located on the third floor of Lindquist Center.

-4. Timing of Dissertation Defense
+All necessary forms are available in the Office of Student Services, located on the third floor of Lindquist Center. - 4.
+Timing of Dissertation Defense - a.

-- a.
 Copies of the dissertation must be submitted for the committee member's review at least 2 weeks before the date of the defense.
 Students should check with committee members as to the format they would like to have when reviewing the dissertation (i.e., hardcopy, word-attachment). - c.
 Students may defend their dissertation the spring semester prior to going on internship if their dissertation is completed.